alan-turing-institute/alexa-room-finder/docs/room-finder.md

 Simply put, first it asks the user if they want to book a room, then it asks them how long, then it asks them to confirm the booking.
 Follow right down the center of the tree for the main functionality.

+This requires two custom intents, one called BookIntent (which is both used to ask to book, and to confirm a booking), and one called DurationIntent.
+The code should also support all the specified built-in intents.

 All the states are set up and registered as handlers in `lambda/index.js`.

 ## Files

 For abstraction, my code is split into four files.
 If you want to maintain this structure, please follow these concepts:

-- `lambda/index.js` should contain all the main event handlers, and is what is called by AWS Lambda.
+- `lambda/index.js` should contain all the main intent handlers, and is what is called by AWS Lambda.
 - `lambda/requesters.js` should contain all the functions that make requests to the MS Graph API.
 - `lambda/resources.js` should contain all strings used by index.js.
 (There are a couple of unviewed strings not stored here, in `lambda/requesters.js`.)
 - `lambda/config.js` should contain all the values that need to be set to reconfigure it to work for a different business.
 I'm pleased that this is now only the App ID, and the names of the Meeting Rooms.